How to choose the best car insurance is the question. You must confront that crucial query head on in pursuit of your own best interest.

 So, a Stated Value or Stated Amount policy is little more than an Actual Cash Value policy that sets an upward ceiling limit on how much your insurance company will pay out on your claim.

 Worst of all is the fact that this type of policy gives the insurance company the wherewithal to depreciate your vehicle’s value and deduct the amount further south of that value.
 In short, your settlement is limited most likely to your car’s Cash Value – which will probably be lower than your policy’s Stated Value.
+Again, this also is not how to choose the best car insurance.

 “Agreed Value” or “Agreed Amount”